Sanusijohn0/GHIT-SITE/README.md

 # GHIT-SITE

-i thought of creating a new model of ghit's site with grid uou know to give grid a try note i might change my mind and use flex later on
+i thought of creating a new model of ghit's site using grid layout, but i change my mind tho cause i'm using flex now cause personally i feel it's easier

  # Customize